Jip-Hop/sedunlocksrv-pba/deploy/CERTIFICATE-FRESHNESS.md

 `deploy.sh` can wait for certificate updates before calling `build.sh`.
 Multiple detection strategies are available.

+Because `deploy.sh` always builds with a custom certificate, every deployment must provide `--tls-server-name=NAME` or set `TLS_SERVER_NAME=NAME`.
+The name must match a DNS/IP SAN or CN on the certificate.
+Use `--tls-ca-cert=/path/to/ca.pem` when the SSH UI needs a private/internal CA bundle.

 The default strategy (`serial`) stores the certificate's X.509 serial number to `~/sedunlocksrv/.cert-serial.baseline` after each successful deploy.
 On subsequent runs it compares the current serial against the baseline — no external state management required.

 ---